zeus911/Certificate-Authority/README.md

 Use:
 1. Register a new Username and use it to login.
 Then, do the same with register.blade.php and login.blade.php in order to add the "username" form.

-Use:
-1. Register a new Username and use it to login.